Piedmont Triad International Airport

 VFR

-Piedmont Triad International Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 25,000 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Piedmont Triad International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 7,500 feet and 10 SM visibility.

 Wind Analysis